flux-framework/flux-operator/docs/getting_started/index.md

 # User Guide

-The Flux RESTFUl API is a FastAPI application that makes it easy to interact with a single user Flux cluster via a RESTFul endpoint.
-While we currently provide an example client in the [examples](https://github.com/flux-framework/flux-restful-api/tree/main/examples) folder, we will soon add other client implementations for your choosing.
+The Flux Operator is a Kubernetes Cluster [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that you can install to your cluster to create and control [Flux Framework](https://flux-framework.org/) "Mini Clusters" to launch jobs to.
 This documentation includes a developer guide, and user guide for client interactions.
-If you have any questions or issues, please [let us know](https://github.com/flux-framework/flux-restful-api/issues)
+If you have any questions or issues, please [let us know](https://github.com/flux-framework/flux-operator/issues)

 ```{toctree}
 :maxdepth: 3